ably77/RH-demos/autoscaling/README.md

 Once your MachineSets have been created it is possible to set up Cluster AutoScaling using the Cluster Autoscaler Operator.
 Since the Cluster AutoScaler operates cluster-wide, it defines a global setting for the min/max cores, memory, and nodes for the entire cluster.

-### Deploy the ClusterAutoscaler
+### Configure the ClusterAutoscaler Parameters
-Use the script called `setup_clusterautoscaler.sh` in order to create a new cluster autoscaler based off of the `clusterautoscaler.template.yaml`.
+Edit the parameters in the script `setup_clusterautoscaler.sh` in order to generate a new cluster autoscaler based off of the `clusterautoscaler.template.yaml`.
 The default values are set for this demo to the parameters below, but you can change any values as you see fit.
 ```
 maxnodestotal=15
 cores_min=6